ChrisTitusTech/website/content/posts/2024/vpn-tier-list-2024.md

 - NordLayer
 - Surfshark VPN

 I could go on, but these are the heavy hitters in the market.
-Most the other VPN conglomerates own 5-10 different VPN brands each.
+Most other VPN conglomerates own 5-10 different VPN brands each.

 ## The Best VPNs